MdSaifAliMolla/lyanna/README.md

-# lyanna
+# lyanna - A e-commerce app

-A new Flutter project.
+lyanna is an e-commerce app with a awesome ui and tons of features

 ## Getting Started